-- Their exact arrival and departure dates.
+- The exact arrival and departure dates (cannot exceed 12 months).

 General Information for Faculty Sponsors

 - OISS requires a minimum of 3 months in advance of the arrival date to prepare DS-2019 paperwork.

 - Foreign visitors should review the UCSB Office of International Students & Scholars (OISS) website first for current information to plan their visit and meet the funding and insurance requirements for thier visit.

 - If arrival/departure dates changes, notify the Program Assistants and they will contact OISS if the visitor hasn't already done so.
 OISS allows the dates For J-1 visitors to fluctuate within 30 days before or after, no more.